weppyk/zonky_loanAvg/README.md

 Copy this project to your PC by code:
 `git clone https://github.com/weppyk/zonky_loanAvg.git <dir>`

-than install node_modules to main directory of this app
+than install node modules and dependencies to main directory of this app:
+`npm install`
+finaly run app:
+`npm start`